qubic/grants/README.md

 - **Reusability**: Support the creation of smart contracts that can be used by other projects within the Qubic ecosystem.
 This encourages standardization and efficiency in development.
 - **Ecosystem Growth**: Facilitate the creation of tools and services that drive the adoption of the Qubic platform.
 By providing necessary infrastructure, we aim to attract more developers and projects to Qubic.

-## Application Process

-The grant application process will be conducted in batches, with specific grant windows open for a designated period.
-This approach allows for thorough review and selection of proposals while fostering a strong community of applicants.
-By organizing the grants in batches, we can provide better support and engagement for each cohort, enhancing collaboration and ensuring a high standard of development within the Qubic ecosystem.
-Please refer to the Qubic website for the current grant window timelines and submit your proposal within the designated time frame.

-1. **Initial Proposal**: Submit a detailed proposal through the Qubic website using our application form.
-The form will ask for details such as your company/project name, website URL/GitHub, personal information (first name, last name, country, email address), a detailed description of the proposal, funding amount requested, a plan and approach with costing and rationale, team member backgrounds and experience, and how your proposal benefits the Qubic ecosystem.
-2. **Review and Selection**: Our team will review the proposals and select the most promising ones based on their potential impact, feasibility, and alignment with Qubic’s goals.
-3. **Development and Delivery**: Selected developers will receive funding based on the completion of key milestones, ensuring accountability and encouraging thorough testing.
-The funding will be distributed in four tranches:
-    - Milestone 1: Initial setup and basic functionality - 25%
-    - Milestone 2: Mid-development review and progress demonstration - 25%
-    - Milestone 3: Beta version delivery and testing phase - 25%
-    - Milestone 4: Final deployment and full functionality - 25%
-4. **Evaluation and Audit**: The smart contracts will be evaluated and audited to ensure they meet the program’s requirements.
-This includes code reviews, security audits, and performance testing.

 ## Detailed Proposal Requirements

 - **Concept Validation**: The proposal must include a well-researched or tested concept, ideally with evidence of prior work.
 Demonstrate the feasibility and potential impact of your project.